rsdoiel/antenna/archives/2025/weather_2025.03.md

 ---

-## SPC - No watches are valid as of Wed Jan 22 13:01:01 UTC 2025
+## SPC - No watches are valid as of Thu Jan 23 13:20:01 UTC 2025

-date: 2025-01-22, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2025-01-23, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks

-No watches are valid as of Wed Jan 22 13:01:01 UTC 2025.
+No watches are valid as of Thu Jan 23 13:20:01 UTC 2025.

 <br>